-Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff provides notification of meetings when the Transportation Improvement Program is scheduled for review and approval by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and its advisory committees, the Bicycle/Pedestrian Advisory Board, the Citizens Advisory Committee and the Technical Advisory Committee, through the news media, thereby providing an opportunity to participate in the development of the Transportation Improvement Program.
-Notice is also provided to the Clerk of the City of Gainesville for placement of meeting notices on the City Community Calendar.
-In addition, the dates and locations of all Transportation Improvement Program review meetings are publicized in the listing of meetings of the week in the local newspaper.
-The Transportation Improvement Program is also posted on the www.ncfrpc.org/mtpo website.
+Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area staff provided notification of meetings when the Transportation Improvement Program would be scheduled for review and approval by the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and its advisory committees, the Bicycle/Pedestrian Advisory Board, the Citizens Advisory Committee and the Technical Advisory Committee, through the news media, thereby providing an opportunity to participate in the development of the Transportation Improvement Program.
+Notice was also provided to the Clerk of the City of Gainesville for placement of meeting notices on the City Community Calendar.
+The Transportation Improvement Program is to be posted on the www.ncfrpc.org/mtpo website [website is currently being updated].
 This is done to inform the general public and other interested persons, including private and public transportation operators, who may want to review and comment on the Transportation Improvement Program.
+A Transportation Improvement Program display advertisement was published in The Gainesville Sun on May 11, 2023 and in The independent Florida Alligator on May 15, 2023.

-Step 3- June 2022/July 2022 Public Input
+Step 3- May and June 2023 Public Input

-The Bicycle/Pedestrian Advisory Board, the Citizens Advisory Committee and the Technical Advisory Committee review the draft Transportation Improvement Program, receive comments from interested agencies, citizens and organizations, then make recommendations to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
-In addition, the Alachua County Transportation Disadvantaged Coordinating Board reviews the transportation disadvantaged program projects and the Regional Transit System Advisory Board reviews transit projects contained in the Transportation Improvement Program.
+The Bicycle/Pedestrian Advisory Board on May 18, 2023, the Citizens Advisory Committee on May 17, 2023 and the Technical Advisory Committee on May 17, 2023 reviewed the draft Transportation Improvement Program, provided opportunity for comments from interested agencies, citizens and organizations, then made recommendations to the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area.
+In addition, the Alachua County Transportation Disadvantaged Coordinating Board is provided an opportunity to review the transportation disadvantaged program projects and the Regional Transit System Advisory Board is provided an opportunity to review transit projects contained in the Transportation Improvement Program.

-Step 4- July 2022 Transportation Improvement Program Approval
+Step 4- June 2023 Transportation Improvement Program Approval

-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area receives the recommendations of the Citizens Advisory Committee, the Technical Advisory Committee and the Bicycle/Pedestrian Advisory Board, receives comments from interested citizens, organizations and agencies and approves the Transportation Improvement Program.
+The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area received the recommendations of the Citizens Advisory Committee, the Technical Advisory Committee and the Bicycle/Pedestrian Advisory Board on May 26, 2023, provided opportunity for comments from interested citizens, organizations and agencies and approved the Transportation Improvement Program on June 5, 2023.